rmdir Command in Linux (With Examples)

 rmdir vs rm Command: When to Use Which

-Both rmdir and rm can remove directories, but they’re designed for different situations:
+Both rmdir and rm can remove directories, but they serve different purposes:

 In practice, start with rmdir whenever you think a directory is empty.
-If it fails with a “Directory not empty” error, then you can investigate what’s inside and decide whether rm -r is appropriate.
-This workflow prevents the common mistake of running rm -rf on the wrong directory because you assumed it was empty.
+If it fails with a “Directory not empty” error, investigate what is inside before deciding whether rm -r is appropriate.
+This workflow prevents the common mistake of running rm -rf on the wrong directory.

-There is also rm -d, which removes empty directories, but it lacks rmdir’s focused options like -p and the helpful messaging in verbose mode.
-Many administrators keep rmdir in their toolbox specifically because its interface makes it obvious when a directory wasn’t removed.
+The rm -d option exists but lacks rmdir’s focused features like -p for parent removal and clear verbose messaging.
+Many administrators prefer rmdir because its behavior makes it immediately obvious when a directory was not removed.

 Conclusion